Service to Medicine and Community Award

 Vice President for Clinical Affairs and Interim Vice President for Research, University of New England (UNE), Portland, ME and Director of UNE Center for Excellence in Health Innovation

-Dr. Mills, a pediatrician, focuses on implementing clinical interprofessional education, public health programs, and the nexus between public health, health care, and health professions education in her role as Director of the UNE Center for Excellence
+Dr. Mills, a pediatrician, focuses on implementing clinical interprofessional education, public health programs, and the nexus between public health, health care, and health professions education in her role as Director of the UNE Center for

-service includes clinical and teaching experience in Africa, Mexico, Nepal, and Alaska.
+and her global service includes clinical and teaching experience in Africa, Mexico, Nepal, and Alaska.

 O’Rourke, M.D. ’57

 Retired; Internal Medicine and Infectious Disease physician, Rutland Regional Medical Center and Physician, Rutland Free Clinic

 Dr. O'Rourke is a retired internal medicine physician in Rutland, Vermont.
 After completing his first residency at UVM, he enlisted as a Captain in the US Air Force, and was the Chief Medical Officer at the Robins Air Force Hospital in Warner

 Robins, Georgia.
 He completed his second residency and an infectious disease fellowship at Georgetown University Hospital, then returned to his hometown of Rutland to practice in 1963.
 He has served as President of the Hospital staff,